Getting the Most Out of Your Deductions.

 If it’s a big deal to you it’s likely a big deal to your accountant.
 Life events can have a major impact on your deductions and trigger changes to your taxes.
 Keeping your accountant up to date on any life events enables them to make sure your returns are in order and get the best deductions for you.

-We understand that often with a big life event comes excitement, chaos or more life admin and things can get forgotten along the way.
+We understand that excitement, chaos, or more life admin comes with a big life event.
+Often with this, you can forget things along the way.
 Making a note to check in with your accountant could mean more savings, so really, it’s worth the extra consideration.

 Some examples of life events to mention: